Cyanogen fluoride

-Cyanogen fluoride (molecular formula: FCN; IUPAC name: carbononitridic fluoride) is an inorganic linear compound which consists of a fluorine in a single bond with carbon, and a nitrogen in a triple bond with carbon.
+Cyanogen fluoride (IUPAC name: carbononitridic fluoride) is an inorganic compound with the chemical formula FCN|auto=1.
+The molecule of this compound is linear, having the structural formula F\sC≡N. It consists of a fluorine atom in a single bond with a carbon atom of a cyano group.
 It is a toxic and explosive gas at room temperature.
 It is used in organic synthesis and can be produced by pyrolysis of cyanuric fluoride or by fluorination of cyanogen.